obhox/dataDesign/README.md

 ### AI-Powered Architecture Generation

-Flow's AI capabilities allow you to design systems using natural language:
+dataDesign's AI capabilities allow you to design systems using natural language:

 - **Generate New Architectures**: Type "Generate a microservices architecture for an e-commerce platform" or "Create a data pipeline for analytics"
 - **Modify Existing Designs**: Say "Add a Redis cache layer" or "Replace PostgreSQL with MongoDB"